Podcasts & RSS Feeds

 More Ticks Means More Concern About Lyme Disease

-Lyme disease: it’s caused by a bacterium called Borrelia burgdorferi, although now that bacterium has over one hundred strains in the U.S. Transmitted by the tiny deer tick, it’s an infection that first causes fever, chills and flu-like symptoms.
+Lyme disease: caused by a bacterium called Borrelia burgdorferi, and transmitted by the tiny black-legged tick, it’s an infection that first causes fever, chills and flu-like symptoms.
 And if untreated, it can lead to chronic exhaustion, arthritis-like pain and even irregular heartbeat.
 Although first detected in Lyme, Connecticut in the early 1970s, the disease has spread to thirteen states, with New Hampshire leading the country for highest rate of Lyme infection.
 And if that’s not bad enough, more ticks that cause the condition have been found this year in areas of New Hampshire where they haven’t been found before, leading many to amp up public warnings and increase ways to educate, treat and prevent the disease. (digital post by Faith Meixell)

 - David Brooks – reporter for the Telegraph of Nashua.
 He writes the "Granite Geek" column and has written several articles on Lyme disease.

 - Beth Daly – chief of the Infectious Disease Surveillance Section at New Hampshire Department of Health and Human Services

 - Elizabeth Talbot – associate professor of infectious diseases and international health at Geisel School of Medicine at Dartmouth and deputy state epidemiologist for New Hampshire

 - Alan Eaton – UNH Cooperative Extension Entomologist and Integrated Pest Management (IPM) Specialist.
 Alan has been studying ticks and Lyme disease in New Hampshire for two decades.